fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-fixm-extension/create-extension-content.md

     ![Image](.//media/image220.png)

 11. Continue adding as many attributes as desired.
 When finished,  click Close on the Features dialogue box.
-The class diagram should display the name, type, and multiplicity of each attribute added to the class.
+The class diagram should display the name, type, and multiplicity<sup><a href="#how-to-create-fixm-extension/create-extension-content?id=notes">[note 2]</a></sup> of each attribute added to the class.

     ![Image](.//media/image221.png)